Psivant/stormmsite/docs/tutorials/tutorial_ii.md

 implementation.

 ## Random Number Generation in STORMM
-STORMM makes use of the XOR-shift generators, [Xoroshiro128+ and Xoshiro256++](https://prng.di.unimi.it), to create streams of predictable pseudo-random numbers based on state vectors with small memory requirements.
+STORMM makes use of the XOR-shift generators [Xoroshiro128+ and Xoshiro256++](https://prng.di.unimi.it) to create streams of predictable pseudo-random numbers based on state vectors with small memory requirements.
 While useless for cryptography, the presence of "jump" and "long jump" methods in each generator makes them ideal for molecular simulations and other efforts in computational science.
 The particular orbit of any of